 The worst thing is that besides this handful of colorful, hyper-touristy alleys, the rest of La Boca remained a poor neighborhood with little funds and lots of delinquency.

 I came walking.
-However, most tourists get there by cab or tour bus so they get to see exclusively this basically artificially set up block and remain oblivious to the rest of the barrio.
+However, most tourists get there by cab or tour bus so they actually see exclusively this basically artificially set up block.
+Finally, they remain oblivious to the rest of the barrio.

 Against this background, I really cannot recommend a visit.
 Actually, I stayed there for maybe half an hour.
 It’s not Argentina, it’s an instagrammable setting for shallow selfy.